-The tip-to-tip GB (labeled T1) has an energy $\gamma{T1} = 1.22 \text{ J/m}^2$ and an excess volume $\Omega{T1} = 0.76 \text{ Å}$.
-Displacements are also moderate (about 1.5 Å) but are associated with significant tetrahedra rotation, as shown in Figure 4d.
+The tip-to-tip GB (labeled T1) has an energy $\gamma{T1} = 1.22 \text{ J.m}^{-2}$ and an excess volume $\Omega{T1} = 0.76 \text{ Å}$.
+Displacements are also moderate (about 1.5 Å), but are associated with significant tetrahedra rotation as shown in Fig.4d.
 This is probably due to strong repulsion of O ions at the tip of tetrahedra.

+161 3.2.
 GB energy landscapes

-Following the methodology presented in "Conservative sampling" section, we computed the GB energy landscape for the two types of GB, which are reported in Figure 3.
+Following the methodology presented in section 2.3 we computed the GB energy landscape for the two types of GB, which are reported in Fig.3.
 These landscapes are irregular and present abrupt energy variations, as it was already noticed by Adjaoud et al. (2012).
 Nonetheless, both surfaces exhibit a central symmetry, which is consistent with the symmetries of the (011) plane in forsterite.
-In addition to the reference GBs E1 and T1, each energy landscape reveals two more low-energy basins, labeled E2, E3, T2, and T3.
-By symmetry, equivalent configurations are found, respectively E2'=E2, E3'=E3, T2'=T2, and T3'=T3 (see Fig. 3).
+In addition to the reference GBs E1 and T1, each energy landscape reveals two more low energy basins, labeled E2, E3, T2 and T3.
+By symmetry, equivalent configurations are found, respectively E2'=E2, E3'=E3, T2'=T2 and T3'=T3 (see Fig.3).